merely-useful/r-rse/appendices/assignments.md

     and comment in the Issue that you will try to address the issue in a Pull Request.
 Otherwise, open a new Issue and ask if the maintainer would be open to Pull Requests.

+> For *self-directed learners*,
+TODO: include instructions on how to find packages to contribute to.

-## Third project: Creating a package as a team
+### Third project: Creating a package as a team

 This assignment is *optional* as it depends on multiple factors like class size, duration of course, or virtual vs in-person.
 This would be the third and final